 Hoffman’s sign or reflex is a test that doctors use to examine the reflexes of the upper extremities.
-This test is a quick, equipment-free way to test for the possible existence of spinal cord compression from a lesion on the spinal cord or another underlying nerve condition.

 The sign takes its name from a German neurologist called Johann Hoffman.
 Other names for the sign include digital reflex, snapping reflex, or the Jacobson reflex.